 Amanda was looking for the next frontier in manufacturing.
 With a firm belief that craftsmanship should inform design, she bought herself a one-way ticket to India and enrolled in an artist residency hoping to learn more about textiles in a country where handcraft traditions still thrived.

 What was expected to be a summer long trip turned into three years spent in the country and the founding of a company.
 Amanda immersed herself in the place, learning bits of Hindi and traveling by train to seek out experienced dyers, block printers, hand weavers, and silk cultivators.
 She settled for two and a half years in the craft rich northern city of Jaipur where she established her own clothing line while working for an embroidery designer.
 Coe Textiles’ exclusive fabrics are made by master craftsmen who have perfected their trade over generations.
 Amanda adds her own playful touch through illustrations which are hand carved into wood blocks for printing.
 Others fabrics are the work of handloom weavers who cultivate eri silk in the northeastern state of Assam.
 The clothing is meticulously stitched in a small, family run tailoring unit in Jaipur.
 Each piece is a testament to the beauty of the human hand in an age of mass production.

 One of the driving forces behind Coe Textiles is a desire to create fashion with low environmental and human impact.
-In the face of globalization, traditional craftsmen have become increasingly marginalized.
-We believe that the human hand is essential in creating unique, one of a kind pieces as well as providing fair employment to people in rural areas of India.
+In the age of globalization, traditional craftsmen face an uphill battle against the rise of mass produced goods.
+Their skill sets, honed over centuries, are becoming increasingly rare.
+We believe that the human hand is essential in creating unique, one of a kind pieces as well as providing dignified employment.
 Natural dyes are used whenever possible and low impact, azo-free dyes when not.
-We work with family run block print workshops, handloom weavers and our small tailoring unit to provide you with high quality, sweat shop free clothing.
+We work closely with family run block print workshops, handloom weavers and our small tailoring unit to produce high quality, sweat shop free clothing.